Garrett remembered as Lebanon’s champion

-The service was held Tuesday afternoon at the River Center to honor Garrett, who died on April 16 at age 65.
+The service was held Tuesday, April 30, at the River Center to honor Garrett, who died on April 16 at age 65.
 She had served as the executive director of the Lebanon Area Chamber of Commerce since 2007 but had taken on the role of community cheerleader long before that.

 Marty Cahill, CEO of Samaritan Lebanon Community Hospital, joked that when he learned Garrett had been named to lead the chamber, he said “I thought that was already her job.”